Sujay99999/Agar.io-Clone/readme.md

 JUMPING STONES
-=> Could not able to recreate the clamping of the camera to the player's position => Could not able to configure the AABB type collision detection
+=> Could not able to recreate the clamping of the camera to the player's position => Could not able to configure the AABB type collision detection => Need to reasearch a lot for clubbing multiple social oauth providers to maintain a efficient DB

 ///////////////////////////////////////////////////
 POSSIBLE MODIFICATIONS